How to use Frenchic paint around your home

 The brand is now the fastest-growing chalk paint company in the UK, with more than 500 stockists internationally.
-So whether you’re looking to upcycle some vintage furniture of completely transform your floor, here’s our ultimate guide to Frenchic paint, including how to use it on different surfaces and a few ideas for chalk paint upcycling projects.
+So whether you’re looking to upcycle some vintage furniture or completely transform your floor, here’s our ultimate guide to Frenchic paint, including how to use it on different surfaces and a few ideas for chalk paint upcycling projects.

-Ways to use Frenchic paint around your home
+How to use Frenchic paint

 Painting furniture and kitchen cabinets with Frenchic

-To start, you’ll need to prepare the surface you plan to paint by giving it a good clean.
+- To start, you’ll need to prepare the surface you plan to paint by giving it a good clean.

-Use a clean, dry cloth to remove any dust and dirt that may have collected over time, then apply a sugar soap solution (one part sugar soap to four parts water) with a damp sponge.
+- Use a clean, dry cloth to remove any dust and dirt that may have collected over time, then apply a sugar soap solution (one part sugar soap to four parts water) with a damp sponge.
 Work from the bottom of the surface to the top, and rinse thoroughly with cold water.
 If you’re working with kitchen cabinets, make sure to spend a bit of extra time scrubbing off any grease.

-If your furniture has any deep scratches or dents, now is the time to fill them.
+- If your furniture has any deep scratches or dents, now is the time to fill them.
 Apply filler and level it out with a putty knife before lightly sanding the whole surface smooth.
 Remember to wipe away any dust, as rogue specks will show up in the paint.

-Now, it’s time to prepare your area for painting by laying down some newspaper or old material.
+- Prepare your area for painting by laying down some newspaper or old material.
 This will prevent any spills or drips from ruining your carpet, laminate or wooden flooring.

-Use good quality masking tape to cover up any areas – glass panels, handles etc - that you don’t wish to paint.
-When you’ve covered all areas, it’s time to start painting!
+- Use good quality masking tape to cover up any areas – glass panels, handles etc - that you don’t wish to paint.
+When you’ve covered all areas, it’s time to start painting.

-Apply Original or Lazy Frenchic furniture paint to your piece of furniture, starting at the bottom and working your way up.
+- Apply Original or Lazy Frenchic furniture paint to your piece of furniture, starting at the bottom and working your way up.
 If you’re painting on wood, or a wood-like surface, make sure you follow the grain.